Location

 Exams

-• The final exam is scheduled for Thursday December 21 at 7:00 AM.
+- The final exam is scheduled for Wednesday December 18 from 11:00 AM to 2:00 PM.
 Plan your end of year travel accordingly.

 Grading